01305 239839

 Supporting Information

 The current draft Plan and all the background information can be downloaded below.
-The draft Plan went to Full Council on Wednesday 18th October where approval was given to carry out the Pre-Submission Reg 14 Consultation, which ran until December 15th 2023.
+The draft Plan went to Full Council on Wednesday 18th October 2023 where approval was given to carry out the Pre-Submission Reg 14 Consultation, which ran until December 15th 2023.
 Work is currently underway to update the Plan.
 The current draft can be downloaded below:

 There is a short summary available which highlights the content of the Plan:

-Further supporting information is below:
+Further supporting information is available here.

 What is a Neighbourhood Plan?